 Additionally, for external agencies, Peel's Council dictates their available operating funding envelope through agency-specific targets.
 For Toronto and Region Conservation Authority, this approach is a consistent practice with their other partner municipalities and Toronto and Region Conservation Authority budgets accordingly based on the determined funding.
 Due to growth rate differences from Toronto and Region Conservation Authorities' partner municipalities, this funding approximates the Current Value Assessment (CVA) formula that Toronto and Region Conservation Authority is expected to follow.
 Municipal funding provided in excess of the ratio is delineated as 'non-CVA' levy, in an effort to be open and transparent with Toronto and Region Conservation Authorities' partner municipalities.
 Toronto and Region Conservation Authorities' board has initiated discussions with the Province and municipal stakeholders on how to address the growing non-CVA component.
-Toronto and Region Conservation Authority has committed to working with the City of Toronto to eliminate the non-CVA amount by 2021 which will ultimately reduce Peel's tax burden.
+Toronto to eliminate the non-CVA amount by 2021 which will ultimately reduce Peel's tax burden.